 An experienced premises liability lawyer in Boca Raton can help argue and prove a premises liability case.

-In most Florida premises liability cases, an individual only has four years from the date of injury to file a premises liability claim and get compensation for their injuries.
+In most Florida premises liability cases, an individual only has two years from the date of injury to file a premises liability claim and get compensation for their injuries.
 Because of this, if you have been hurt on someone else’s property, contact the premises liability lawyers at Kogan & DiSalvo today, or call (561) 375-9500 to get help with your case.